jmjacks3/GoogleVis1/README.md

 # hello-world
 First repository

 Hi!
 This is my first repository.
-I will try and post and shiny app on here.
+I will try and post a shiny app on here.